RandyBrown12/Independent_Study/W1-2Notes/W1-2Notes.md

 ### Pods

-A Pod is a group of one or more containers that share the same storage and network resources and instructions to run the containers.
+* A Pod is a group of one or more containers that share the same storage and network resources and instructions to run the containers.
-A Pod can contain one or more init containers which are initial containers that are run first before application containers.
+* A Pod can contain one or more init containers which are initial containers that are run first before application containers.

 #### Notes regarding Init containers

 * Init containers always run to completion.
 * They must be completed sequentially.
-* If an Init container fails, kubelet repeatedly restarts that init container until it is completed.
+* If an init container fails, kubelet repeatedly restarts that init container until it is completed.
 This can be overwritten to treat the pod as failed if the Pod has a ``restartPolicy`` of never.

 #### Applications for init containers

 * Lets say you have data stored in another server that you do not have any space on your computer for it.
 An init container can be used to grab the data in the server.
 * Another example is testing if the pod is ready for the user to connect to.

 ### Nodes